sharkLoc/fqkit/README.md

 Global Arguments:
   -v, --verbosity <VERBOSE>  control verbosity of logging, Possible values: {error, warn, info, debug, trace} [default: debug]
+      --log <LOGFILE>        if specified, write log message to file, or write to stderr

 Global FLAGS:
   -q, --quiet  be quiet and do not show extra information